The top 7 renovations that increase home value in 2023

-For the average home, replacing 1,250 square feet with new fiber-cement siding will cost you just over $22,000 and you can expect to get back more than two-thirds of that investment upon resale.
+For the average home, replacing 1,250 square feet with new fiber-cement siding will cost you $19,361 and you can expect to get back more than three-fourths of that investment upon resale.
 This upgrade includes 4/4 and 5/4 trim (4/4 and 5/4 are fractions measuring thickness).

-Vinyl siding can be more budget-friendly than fiber-cement siding, but it has nearly the same ROI.
-The $18,662 average cost estimates replacing 1,250 square feet with the new siding, and you should get back roughly 67 percent of that investment upon resale.
+Vinyl siding can be more budget-friendly than fiber-cement siding, with a slightly higher ROI.
+The $16,348 average cost estimates replacing 1,250 square feet with the new siding, and you should get back roughly 94.7 percent of that investment upon resale.

 Windows are the eyes of the home, it’s sometimes said.
 Again, you have a couple of options, frame-materials-wise, which impact the ROI a bit.

 If you do the above, but make the frames out of warmer wood windows (better for older or more traditional-looking homes), you’ll spend a little over $24,000 for the job.
-Not surprisingly, since wood is more expensive, your expected return on investment drops by a full percentage point.
+Not surprisingly, since wood is more expensive, your expected return on investment drops by a several percentage points.

 How to pay for home renovations

-If you want to go the secured loans route, mortgages can also pay for home renovations.
+If you want to go the secured loans route, there are home renovation loans offered by Fannie Mae and the FHA.
 You can obtain a home equity line of credit (HELOC), which is a revolving line of credit that’s backed by your home.
 Because HELOCs are secured, they tend to have lower interest rates than unsecured loans.